beforesemicolon/markup/docs/index.md

 ### Why Markup?

 - **Reactive**
-    Use JavaScript template literals to create reactive DOM with state management and lifecycles to create powerful user interfaces.
+    Markup uses JavaScript template literals and Functions to allow you to create reative DOM with state management, render lyfecycles, and side effects controls.
 - **Small**
     Markup allows you to do a lot with 9Kb compressed code (18Kb umcompressed).
-From prototyping to enterprise web applications, ship it to the client!
+From prototyping to enterprise web applications, you can ship to the client confidently!
 - **Simple**
-    Markup is based on Web Standards and exposes 3 APIs that you need to enhance Web Components and working with DOM.
+    Markup is based on Web Standards and exposes 3 simple APIs you can use to enhance Web Components APIs, working with DOM, and building any Web User Interface.

 </section>